minprog/project/milestones/10 proposal/10 Proposal.md

 The next step in your project is creating a design document.
 There, you'll describe how your project will be created according to the rules of the application framework that you're using.

-Meanwhile, keep an eye on the **GitHub Issues** for your project.
+Meanwhile, keep an eye on the **GitHub Issues** for your project (go to your repo webpage on the GitHub site and then go to Issues).
 This is where you will get feedback on whether your project is accepted as it is described, or you need to make some changes.

 ## Submit